-f.
 The IIA's model internal audit charter is available from The IIA; however, it is restricted to IIA members only.

-2. Key Definitions from the Glossary
+Key Definitions from the Glossary

-- a.
-The complete IIA Glossary is in Appendix A. The definitions do not need to be memorized, but they are useful to exam candidates and practitioners. - Chief audit executive (CAE) describes the role of a person in a senior position responsible for effectively managing the internal audit activity in accordance with the internal audit charter and the mandatory elements of the International Professional Practices Framework. - a) The chief audit executive or others reporting to the chief audit executive will have appropriate professional certifications and qualifications. - b) The specific job title or responsibilities of the chief audit executive may vary across organizations. - The board is the highest-level governing body (e.g., a board of directors, a supervisory board, or a board of governors or trustees) charged with the responsibility to direct and/or oversee the organization's activities and hold senior management accountable. - Although governance arrangements vary among jurisdictions and sectors, typically the board includes members who are not part of management. - b) If a board does not exist, the word "board" in the Standards refers to a group or person charged with governance of the organization. - c) Furthermore, "board" in the Standards may refer to a committee or another body to which the governing body has delegated certain functions (e.g., an audit committee).
+The complete IIA Glossary is in Appendix A. The definitions do not need to be memorized, but they should be understood so candidates can apply them to multiple-choice questions.

+Chief audit executive (CAE) describes the role of a person in a senior position responsible for effectively managing the internal audit activity in accordance with the internal audit charter and the mandatory elements of the International Professional Practices Framework.

+- The chief audit executive or others reporting to the chief audit executive will have appropriate professional certifications and qualifications. - The specific job title or responsibilities of the chief audit executive may vary across organizations.

+The board is the highest-level governing body (e.g., a board of directors, a supervisory board, or a board of governors or trustees) charged with the responsibility to direct or oversee the organization's activities and hold senior management accountable.

+- Although governance arrangements vary among jurisdictions and sectors, typically the board includes members who are not part of management. - If a board does not exist, the word "board" in the Standards refers to a group or person charged with governance of the organization. - Furthermore, "board" in the Standards may refer to a committee or another body to which the governing body has delegated certain functions (e.g., an audit committee).

 You have completed the outline for this subunit.

-Study multiple-choice questions 20 through 23 beginning on page 39.
+Study multiple-choice questions 18 through 21 beginning on page 46.